labgem/microscope-user-doc/docs/content/mage/info.rst

 .. image:: img/overview0.png

-The Gene Annotation Editor window is made of 4 sections:
+The Gene Annotation Editor window is made of 5 sections:

 * a **toolbar** that allows access to different functionalities
 * the **current annotation** of the genomic object.
 This section can be modified by the annotator (with sufficient rights).
 * the **primary annotation** of the genomic object.
 It corresponds to the MicroScope pipeline automatic annotation (if it is a first annotation) or to the databank annotation (if it is a reannotation project).
+* the **Feature / Experimental data** section.
+This section provides access to some features of the gene (i.e. star codon prediction, nucleic or amino-acid composition) and to experimental data if any (e.g. SNPs/InDels).
 * the **Method results** section.
 This section gives an access to the results obtained by the different tools used for the syntactic and functional annotation process.